wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 1.5.3 =
+* A harmless cosmetic error was being thrown up when some security scans started.
+Fixed that.

 = 1.5.2 =
 * Changed max scan time to 30 mins.